krr-up/mapf-instance-generator/README.md

 required arguments for all instance types:
-  -s SIZE,            --size SIZE                size of instance -a AGENTS,          --agents AGENTS            number of agents
+  -s X-SIZE Y-SIZE,   --size X-SIZE Y-SIZE       size of instance -a AGENTS,          --agents AGENTS            number of agents

 required arguments for room / warehouse type: